WELCOME TO FRAA BASEBALL 2019 SEASON

-Welcome to the 2018 baseball season.
+Welcome to the 2019 baseball season.
 The following information can give you a brief understanding of what our baseball program is all about.
-If, after reading, you still have questions, please feel free to email the FRAA Vice President of Baseball.
+If, after reading, you still have questions, please feel free to email the FRAA Vice President of Baseball (contact information found on the main FRAA page under "Board Members".
 We look forward to a great spring season.

 The FRAA is a non-profit, volunteer-run organization dedicated to providing the children and the community with opportunities to play baseball in a safe supporting environment.
 We believe that baseball, when properly coached and supervised, teaches valuable lessons in self-confidence, teamwork, fair play and competition.
 Baseball also encourages fitness and the development of physical skills and coordination.
 Most of all, baseball can be enjoyable for both the participating youth and their families.